Welcome back, America.

 Next, gaming regulators in the state would need to adopt and then publish final rules in the State Register.
 Only then could DFS contests become available in Louisiana.

 Fantasy fans have waited more than two years to enjoy legal play in Louisiana.
 The majority of parishes voted to legalize the industry in 2018, but it wasn’t until this year that it officially cleared the hurdle as the state requires a separate taxation bill.

-As close as legalized DFS seems, the state will still need to wait just a tad longer.
+As close as being legalized DFS seems, the state will still need to wait just a tad longer.